cullophid/scaffold/README.md

 ## How to use

-run `scaffold <repo>`  where repo points to the github repo of the template.
+run `souschef <repo>`  where repo points to the github repo of the template.

 ```

-scaffold cullophid/webapp-template
+souschef cullophid/webapp-template

 ```